 Your spaniel will also be more likely to gain weight so watch his diet and, if necessary look for a senior dog food that is lighter in nutrition and more suitable for older dogs.

 Keep him comfortable and warm and let him rest when he needs to, making sure that he has his own space where he can retreat and rest.

-- Nutritionally complete, grain free, dry food for dogs 4 months +
+- Nutritionally complete, grain free and natural dry food for adult dogs (4 months +)

 - Prebiotics for healthy digestion and essential nutrients to help boost your dog's immune system

 - Glucosamine and chondroitin for dog's bone and joint support